 - - Tours of the pre-Columbian Stone Spheres Park, in Finca 6, Palmar Sur

-Collaborating with the community of Ojochal and the neighboring towns is another pastime you may want to consider during your holidays.
+Collaborating with the community of Ojochal and the neighbouring towns is another pastime you may want to consider during your holidays.
 Volunteer work is possible in the following places/organizations: